softprops/zig-iter/README.md

 I say _almost_ because

-* zig does not support closures, but it does support functions as arguments so we can emulate these to a certain degree
+* zig does not support closures, but it does support functions as arguments so we can emulate these to a certain degree with struct fn references
 * some [changes to `usingnamespace`](https://github.com/softprops/zig-iter/issues/1) facilitate the need for an itermediatory method, we use `next()` to access and chain iterator methods.
 If zig brings that back in a different form. `next()` will no longer been nessessary.

 ## examples

-See examples directory
+For more examples see the `examples` directory

 ## 📼 installing